Mark L. Jewell, MD

 Breast Implant Options

 The Allergan Natrelle INSPIRA is available in 3 different silicone gel formulations and various sizes.
-This means Dr. Jewell can match a specific implant to the patient’s breast measurements and her size expectations.
+This means Dr. Jewell and Dr. Najafian can match a specific implant to the patient’s breast measurements and her size expectations.
 The different consistencies of silicone gel that fill the implants enable him to adjust the fullness in the upper breast.

 Saline-filled implants are still available, but few patients prefer them.
 The most recent national statistics show only about 15% of breast augmentation procedures use saline implants.
 Saline implants often develop visible ripples or wrinkles and feel like the breast is filled with a water balloon.
 They also tend to sag more often than silicone gel implants because gravity pulls down on the liquid solution.

 Part of the decision-making process for breast augmentation involves implant placement.
-In general, implants can be placed either behind the breast tissue and either in front of the chest muscle (pectoralis major) or behind the muscle.
+In general, implants can be placed either behind the breast tissue and either in front of the chest muscle (pectoralis major), or behind the muscle.

-Dr. Jewell considers several factors before recommending a placement, including the amount of existing breast tissue, how much the breasts sag, the patient’s activity level, and how much she’s concerned about distorting the shape of the breasts when the chest muscles are tightened.
+Our surgeons consider several factors before recommending a placement, including the amount of existing breast tissue, how much the breasts sag, the patient’s activity level, and how much she’s concerned about distorting the shape of the breasts when the chest muscles are tightened.
 According to Dr. Jewell’s published outcome data, patients can achieve good outcomes from breast implants placed in front of the chest muscle (sub-fascial) if they have ample breast tissue to cover the implant.

 This appeals to athletic women, patients with some breast sagginess but who do not need a breast lift, and those who do not want to have their breasts move when they tighten their chest muscles.
 Sub-fascial implant placement keeps the implant and the breast tissue together and prevents the late-term “waterfall” deformity, which involves breast tissue falling from an implant placed behind the muscle (submuscular).